Concordium/concordium-wallet-proxy/README.md

 the baker node is alive the server will respond with a submission id which can be queried later on.

-If the submission is successful then the returned `submissionid` can be used to query the status of the submission as in the following example.
+If the submission is successful then the returned `submissionId` can be used to query the status of the submission as in the following example.

 ```console